What Are Matcha Butter Cookies?

 If you like, you can download my free printable Christmas tree template here!

-If you’re decorating with sugar sprinkles or decorations that don’t melt, you can do this before baking too.
+If you’re decorating with sugar sprinkles or decorations that don’t melt, you can add them before baking too.
+Don’t add chocolate or meltable decorations until later.

 For best results, chill in the fridge for 20-30 minutes before baking!